jump-dev/jump-dev.github.io/pages/governance.md

 ### JuMP-dev Workshops

-The [Steering Council] will periodically choose a Chair to organize a JuMP-dev workshop.
+The [Steering Committee] will periodically choose a Chair to organize a JuMP-dev workshop.

 Previous workshops include [Santiago, 2019](https://jump.dev/meetings/santiago2019/),